-Up the back are Alan Sandow with girlfriend and Daryl Braithwaite, with wife Micki and dog Sebastian.
+Up the back are Alan Sandow with his girlfriend and Daryl Braithwaite with his wife Micki and dog Sebastian.
 It’s generally understood without being stated that Alan and friend and Daryl and Micki are no-go zones.

 The previously vetoed idea of taking partners on tour is to make slight amends for Sherbet’s all but confirmed, forthcoming international sortie which will keep the band away from home until Christmas or beyond.

 For the next five days, Alan achieves near invisibility, turning up only for the bus and shows.
 Daryl, Micki and Sebastian settle in as relaxed tourists on a charter tour, an ambience accentuated by Daryl’s current fixation for recording everything that moves and most things that don’t, with his lavishly extra-ed Nikon-matic.